 When selecting a restaurant, there are those who would prefer to just spend a few dollars per person for a meal, while there are others who prefer a gourmet meal and will spend $100 or even more.
 I imagine we could all tell the difference between the dining experience at McDonalds vs. the dining experience at The Mansion Restaurant (at the Rosewood Mansion on Turtle Creek).

-Hotels in the DFW area start at less than $40 per night and go up to well over $500 per night (The Ritz Carlton Dallas—per tripadvisor.com).
-Of course hotel costs can vary greatly, and some of it is based on supply and demand, but mostly it is based on quality.
-The high end hotel would likely provide a much better experience than a $40 per night hotel.
+Hotels in the DFW area start at $50 per night and go up to well over $2,000 per night (Mansion on Turtle Creek per tripadvisor.com).
+Of course, hotel costs can vary greatly, and some of it is based on supply and demand, but mostly it is based on quality.
+The high-end hotel would likely provide a much better experience than a $50 per night hotel.

 And how about new cars?
-New cars start at approximately $13,225 (2019 Nissan Versa S Sedan—per caranddriver.com) and go all of the way to $2.9 million (2018 Bugatti Chiron—U.S. News & World Report).
-I believe that we would all agree that the Bugatti would provide an unforgettable experience.
+New cars start at approximately $14,595 (2022 Chevrolet Spark—per caranddriver.com) and go all of the way to $28 million (Rolls Royce Boat Tail—per Motor1.com).
+I believe that we would all agree that the Rolls Royce would provide an unforgettable experience.

 Homes also vary greatly in price.
-This past summer, I was talking to a local custom home builder in Denton and asked him about new home prices in the area.
-He said that there are new tract homes in the area that start at around $125 per square foot, but that custom homes are considerably more, and that he has built homes that are as much as $450 per square foot.
-It likely wouldn’t take any of us long to tell the difference in a home costing $120 per square foot and a home costing $450 per square foot.
+In the current market, you would be hard pressed to find a new home in the area for less than $165 per square foot, but very high-end custom homes are considerably more, as much as $500-$1000 per square foot.
+It likely wouldn’t take any of us long to tell the difference in a home costing $165 per square foot and a home costing $500-$1000 per square foot.